pkp/zenodo/README.md

 # Zenodo Plugin for OJS

-_This plugin is in development and should not be used in production._
+_This plugin is in development and should not be used in a production environment._

 An OJS plugin for exporting articles to [Zenodo](https://zenodo.org/).